sassywares/log/README.md

 ## Contributing

 Trunk comes from the community for the community.
-We are always looking for ways to improve Trunk and make it better.
+As you know, I made trunk as a way to have all the functions I use again and again to be in a separate package.
+You can do the same and contribute to trunk, add your functions, write their tests and then re-use them anywhere you want.
+I'm always looking for ways to improve Trunk and make it better.
 If you have any suggestions, ideas, or feedback, please open an issue or a pull request.

 ## License